qw3rtty/neix/README.md

 * [ ] Add rendering for content
 * [ ] Add man-page on install
 * [ ] ??
 Change to libxml++ ??

-## :bug: Known bugs
-Currently are no bugs known/reported.
-If you find any bugs, don't hesitate and open an issue :)

 ## :books: Libaries in usage
 - [rapidXML](http://rapidxml.sourceforge.net/) is used for XML parsing